 The Dartmouth Digital Commons (DDC)

 The Dartmouth Digital Commons (DDC) provides access, preservation, and management over the long term for digital content created by members of the Dartmouth community.
-DDC is the repository for fulfilling the intent of the Dartmouth Faculty Open Access Policy.
+DDC is also the open repository for fulfilling the intent of the Dartmouth Faculty Open Access Policy.
 The Council on the Libraries, composed of faculty, administrators and students at Dartmouth, is the key advisory group from the Dartmouth community for policies related to the development of DDC.

 The materials deposited in DDC reflect the intellectual output of Dartmouth faculty, researchers, staff, and students, and is educational, scholarly, or research-oriented in nature.
-The first phase of deployment is focused on journal articles written by faculty, as well as ancillary materials, such as diagrams and photos.
-In later phases, content will include working and conference papers, technical reports, video, audio, and theses.
-If you need a repository at Dartmouth for the results of funded research such as articles, DDC will be a good solution.
+The first phase of deployment focused on journal articles and conference papers written by faculty, and student-led publications.
+Content may include working papers, technical reports, video, audio, and theses.
 See the Data Management Plans guide for lists of data repositories.

 The DDC is comprised of a suite of tools that includes collection, description, organization, storage, and preservation of content.
 The key software system is Digital Commons from bepress.
-Other associated systems include ORCID, Symplectic Elements, and the PlumX Dashboard.
+Other associated systems include ORCID and the PlumX Dashboard.

 - DDC represents Dartmouth’s commitment to long-term preservation of and access to Dartmouth’s scholarly output.

 - DDC will fulfill the goals of the Dartmouth Open Access Policy by making scholarly work available to a wide audience freely without subscription.

-- As the digital repository of a non-profit institution, DDC will not sell your data, seek to make money from your scholarly work, post advertisements or overload your inbox with emails.
+- As the open digital repository of a non-profit institution, DDC will not sell your data, seek to make money from your scholarly work, post advertisements or overload your inbox with emails.

 - DDC will allow scholars to export their citations and content for personal use and reporting.